N.E.W.S.: Introduction to Grant Writing

 A parking map can be viewed here.

 Established in 1927, the Central New York Community Foundation encourages local philanthropy by supporting the growth of permanent charitable endowments for the betterment of the region.
-The Community Foundation is the largest charitable foundation in the region with assets of more than $172 million.
-It awarded $9.5 million in grants last year to nonprofit organizations and since its inception has invested nearly $130 million in the community.
-The Community Foundation serves as the steward of charitable legacies for individuals, families and businesses through the administration of nearly 650 funds.
+The Community Foundation is the largest charitable foundation in the region with assets of nearly $193 million.
+It awarded $11 million in grants last year to nonprofit organizations.
+Since its inception, it has invested nearly $150 million in the community.
+The Community Foundation serves as the steward of charitable legacies for individuals, families and businesses through the administration of more than 700 funds.
 The organization also serves as a civic leader, convener and sponsor of special initiatives designed to strengthen local nonprofits and address the region’s most pressing challenges.

 Learn More at www.cnycf.org.